Pepelux/sippts/readme.md

 # Suite of tools for penetration test over SIP protocol #

 Sippts is a suite of tools to audit VoIP servers and devices using SIP protocol.
-Sippts is programmed in Perl script and it consists of:
+Sippts is programmed in Perl script and the tools are:
   * _**Sipscan**_ is a fast scanner for SIP services that uses multithread.
 Sipscan can check several IPs and port ranges and it can work over UDP or TCP.

 [Click here to read more about SIPscan](https://github.com/Pepelux/sippts/wiki/SIPscan)